rvm/rvm1-ansible/README.md

 # Delete a specific version of ruby (ie. ruby-2.1.0)
 rvm1_delete_ruby:

-# Install path for rvm (defaults to system wide)
+# Install path for rvm (defaults to single user)
-rvm1_install_path: '/usr/local/rvm'
+rvm1_install_path: '~/.rvm'

 # Add or remove any install flags
-# NOTE: If you are doing a USER BASED INSTALL then
+# NOTE: If you are doing a ROOT BASED INSTALL then
-#       make sure you ADD the --user-install flag below
+#       make sure you REMOVE the --user-install flag below
-rvm1_install_flags: '--auto-dotfiles'
+rvm1_install_flags: '--auto-dotfilesi  --user-install'

 # Add additional ruby install flags
 rvm1_ruby_install_flags:

 # Set the owner for the rvm directory
-rvm1_user: 'root'
+rvm1_user: 'ubuntu'

 # URL for the latest installer script
 rvm1_rvm_latest_installer: 'https://raw.githubusercontent.com/wayneeseguin/rvm/master/binscripts/rvm-installer'